shuimutong/zxdata/README.md

 # zxdata
-provide db connect and orm
-Hello,This is a base project provide database connect and orm
+THis is a base project for database connection.
+It's my try for learn ORM. <br/>
+provide features is follow:
+*jdbc connection
+*self annotation
+*orm throw reflect